 facilities for the generation and transmission of electricity and for

-renewable energy, energy efficiency, and conservation programs.
+renewable energy, energy efficiency, and conservation programs so as to supplement the development and operation of facilities by private entities.

 3301.
 This division shall be known and may be cited as the